LazyDevUserX/Circle-FTP-VLC-Playlist-Maker/README.md

-# Circle FTP Playlist Maker 🎵
+# CircleFTP to VLC 🎵

 A Tampermonkey userscript that collects all valid links from Circle FTP directories and generates an XSPF playlist, ready to use with VLC and other media players.